 The Kalinjar Fort in Bundelkhand is an entire history in itself, a story through over 6000 human generations in recorded past alone.
 You cannot think of it without the convergence it includes – of people and events from the wide, wide world within the sub-continent and from abroad – over a span of one and a half millenia, during which developments in East, South, West and North West of India, Asia Minor, Middle East and Central Asia, and in Europe, as far as British Isles, gravitated to this now rather nondescript place.

 The Kalinjar Fort was a fortress with unparalleled strength, much culture and uncounted wealth.
 Together with its twin fort at Ajaigarh, Kalinjar formed a formidable line of defence against attacks from the north.
-In 1019, Mahmud of Ghazni ravaged much of north and west India but had to turn back from Kalinjar on account of the difficulties it posed and the opposition he encountered.
-The year 1022 saw a repeat, with Ghazni having to remain content with a few gifts from the Chandel ruler of Kalinjar, but without the keys to the Fort itself.
+In 1019, Mahmud of Ghazni ravaged much of north and west India but had to turn back from Kalinjar on account of difficulties it posed and the opposition he encountered.
+The year 1022 saw a repeat, with Ghazni having to remain content with a few gifts from the Chandel ruler of Kalinjar but without the keys to its gates.

-In its heydays, it is said that the Fort was ‘ a frightening embodiment of Hindu power.’
-But the most significant place within the Fort still extant is the Neelkanth (Shiva) Temple, built in a cave in the mountain wall, which precedes the Fort itself by a couple of millenia, or more.
+In its heydays, it is said that the Fort was ‘a frightening embodiment of Hindu power.’
+But the most significant place within the Fort still extant is the Neelkanth (Shiva) Temple, built in a cave in the mountain wall, which precedes the Fort itself by a couple of millenia or more.
 The entire construction came up around this ancient place of worship.
-The wide platform in front of its small entrance includes a mandapa, with proud pillars that still stand, but which is now roofless.
+The wide platform in front of its small entrance includes a mandapa, with proud pillars that still stand but now without a roof.
 All around it are priceless, ancient rock cut relics and carvings.

-It is certain that had the Kalinjar Fort fallen to Ghazni’s plunder, Khajuraho and its priceless expressions of art, thought and architecture, would not have survived.
-And the irony of ironies is that Khajuraho is a thriving well-promoted tourist hub today while Kalinjar is a grey area, seldom appreciated, rarely remembered and infrequently visited by the connoisseurs of history, art, architecture and defence strategy.
+It is certain that had the Kalinjar Fort fallen to Ghazni’s plunder, Khajuraho and its priceless expressions of art, thought and culture, would not have survived.
+And the irony is that Khajuraho is a thriving well-promoted tourist hub today while Kalinjar is a grey area, seldom appreciated, rarely remembered and infrequently visited by the connoisseurs of history, art, architecture and defence strategy.

 The Chandel supremacy was constantly under challenge since early medieval period and its kings had to face assaults from rulers of Kannauj in their north-west, Malwa in the west, the Chalukyas and Rashtrakuts in south and south-west, the Pals in the east, and of Kalinga in south-east.
-But the survival of Chēdi – Kalchuris through a millenium in such hostile environment, with their own dateline, currency and administrative institutions, speaks a lot for their commitment to the dominion and for their capability of shoring up order and security in the region to allow for pastoral and agricultural occupations, crafts and trade, arts and culture.
+But the survival of Chēdi–Kalchuris through a millenium in such hostile environment, with their own dateline, currency and administrative institutions, speaks a lot for their commitment to the dominion and for their capability of shoring up order and security in the region to allow for people to freely pursue pastoral and agricultural occupations and professions in diverse trades and crafts.

-But it was the forts at Kalinjar and Ajaigarh that still remained with the Chandel line of kings, when their dominion had shrunk to a few districts in the neighbouhood and the last of them was finally submerged in the waves of history that saw attacks by Gonds… because the Gond king wanted the hand of the Chandel princess ! … and onslaughts of Afghan and Mughal armies, the rise of Raja Chhatrasal, the sway of Maratha power and, finally, its occupation by the British.
+Kalinjar and Ajaigarh forts still remained with the Chandel line of kings, when their dominion had shrunk to a few districts in the neighbouhood.
+The last of them was finally submerged in the waves of history when the Kalinjar Fort was attacked by Gonds… ostensibly because the Gond king wanted the hand of the Chandel princess in marraige !
+Since that event around the middle of 16th Century, uncertain times followed with onslaughts of Afghan and Mughal armies, the rise of Raja Chhatrasal, the sway of Maratha power and finally its occupation by the British.

 Today, the Fort is at peace.
 The battles have ended and the two old forts are gradually fading, much like old soldiers of yore.